veyon/docs/admin/configuration.rst

 .. index:: export configuration, import configuration, load settings, save settings

-.. _ImportExportConfiguration:
+.. _ConfImportExport:

-Importing/Exporting a Configuration
+Importing/exporting a configuration
 -----------------------------------

 An imported prerequisite for the use of Veyon is an identical configuration on all computers.
 A transfer of the Veyon configuration to another computer can be done manually at first, but should be automated later.
 Different methods are available for both ways.

 In the Veyon Configurator you can find the entry :guilabel:`Save settings to file` in menu :guilabel:`File`.
 This entry can be used to export the current configuration in JSON format to a file.
 This file can be imported to another computer using the entry :guilabel:`Load settings from file` in the same menu.
 Please note, that the settings are loaded into the user interface during the import, but are only applied and saved in the system only after pressing the :guilabel:`Apply` button.

-The :ref:`Configuration management` module of the :ref:`command line interface` can be used to automate or script both configuration import and export.
+The :ref:`ConfigurationManagement` module of the :ref:`CommandLineInterface` can be used to automate or script both configuration import and export.

 Additionally, when performing an :ref:`automated installation <AutoInstall>` the configuration can be imported without any further interaction.
 In the example section you find an :ref:`Example <InstallationConfigurationImport>` for the install parameter ``/ApplyConfig``.

 .. index:: reset configuration, reset settings, delete configuration

-.. _ConfigClear:
+.. _ConfClear:

 Reset configuration
 -------------------

 In some error situations it may be advisable to reset the Veyon configuration completely and then restart with the default values.
 For this purpose you can use the entry :guilabel:`Reset configuration` in the :guilabel:`File` menu within Veyon Configurator.

-Alternatively the configuration can also be reset using the :ref:`configuration management` within the :ref:`command line interface` module.
+Alternatively the configuration can also be reset using the :ref:`ConfigurationManagement` within the :ref:`CommandLineInterface` module.

 Furthermore the saved configuration can be reset on operating system level.
 Under Linux the file ``etc/xdg/Veyon Solutions/Veyon.conf`` has to be deleted, whereas under Windows the registry key ``HKLM\Software\Veyon Solutions`` and all of its subkeys have to be deleted.